The 6 Latest HR Trends to Focus on in 2026

 Part of a series | 2026 HR Trends Series

-The top HR trends for 2026 range from agentic AI adoption to regulation of AI in employment decisions to HR and IT's increasing interdependence.
+The top human resources (HR) trends for 2026 range from agentic AI adoption to regulation of AI in employment decisions to HR and IT's increasing interdependence.
 Here's a preview of six trends signaling what the coming year has in store for leaders across industries and around the globe.

 The future of work will be shaped by how thoughtfully organizations integrate technological intelligence with humanity — and how quickly.
-As artificial intelligence (AI) reshapes the fundamentals of work, HR leaders face a pivotal moment: how to drive innovation while preserving the compassion, trust and fairness that make organizations thrive.
-ADP's latest trends report reveals that success will hinge on balancing three interconnected forces: people strategy, compliance readiness and technological evolution.
-Here are the six biggest HR trends to follow in 2026.
+As artificial intelligence (AI) reshapes the fundamentals of work, HR leaders face a pivotal moment: driving innovation while keeping the compassion, trust and fairness that make organizations thrive.
+ADP's 2026 HR Trends Series reveals that success will hinge on balancing three interconnected forces: people strategy, compliance readiness and technological evolution.

 1. Agentic AI is emerging as a core HCM capability